Abingdon School: History

 Together with the School of St. Helen and St. Katherine, Abingdon School has had an exchange with the Ratsgymnasium Bielefeld in the German city of Bielefeld since 1967.

 In 1980 the Amey Theatre and Arts' Centre was opened and the Sports Centre opened in 1984.
 Mercers Court was opened in 1994 by the Chancellor of Oxford University and Visitor of Pembroke College, Baron Jenkins of Hillhead.

 On 4 October 2008 the newly completed Sports Centre was opened by MP Kate Hoey.
 This multimillion-pound project took five years to complete and increased the floorspace of the school by 40%.
 Plans for the complex were formally launched by Princess Anne on 15 September 2006.

 In 2010 the Good Schools Guide called it "an impressive school which does what it sets out to do well", also noting that it was "likely to increase in popularity because of its location and increasingly sparkly achievements".

 In September 2010 Felicity Lusk replaced Mark Turner as Head of Abingdon.
 She became the first female head of a boys' public boarding school.
 The school won the Princess Elizabeth Challenge Cup at Henley Royal Regatta three years running from 2011 to 2013 and reached the later stages of the Daily Mail U18 rugby cup.

 In 2015 the Yang Science Centre, designed by Hopkins Architects, opened in October, housing 21 laboratories, study areas and prep rooms.
 The previous science building was refurbished in 2016, with new rooms for history, geography and classics and new sports facilities were installed at Tilsley Park.
 In 2016 Lusk was replaced by Michael Windsor.

 In 2018 a new development called Beech Court, housing a new library, Sixth Form Centre and art facilities was completed and opened in November.
 In 2020 a further development called Faringdon Lodge (containing Economics, Business and Computer Science) was completed.

-In 2022 major work began on extending the boarding houses of Austin House, Crescent House and School House A new dining/social space called the Pavilion opened in 2023.
+In 2022 major work began on extending the boarding houses of Austin House, Crescent House and School House In 2022 the school was described as "highly selective, strongly academic" in The Tatler School Guide.
+A new dining/social space called the Pavilion opened in 2023.